Mediator/Negotiator... And Publisher/Editor

 This is a REAL-LIFE job profile written by a Male aged 58 who works as a Mediator/Negotiator...
 And Publisher/Editor in Worcester, MA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Opinions on your CAREER overall (i.e. not just your current job)

 |Income Rating||0 / 10|

 |Interest Rating||0 / 10|

 |Fulfilment Rating||0 / 10|

 Describe the type of organization you work for.

 I am a Principle Partner of a professional firm providing alternative conflict resolution (“ADR”) services to the general public and corporate World through mediation and negotiation.
 We handle every form of conflict where the parties involved are willing to try to work their differences out wihtout reverting to costly, time-consuming, and many times disasterous legal action through the Courts – from helping people to resolve family issues (especialy divorce), to all forms of business conflict, including internally between management and labor, or between business partners, etc) and externally between businesses and vendors or customers – but that is a terribly short list of all the types of conflicts we help people resolve.
 In my publishing business, we serve both as a “vanity house” for private work, and solicit manuscripts from “others” to publish in various ways – in book form, on CD’s, and soon on DVD’s.